walles/numbervaders/README.md

 # TODO Misc
 * Run unit tests in CI
-* Make operators bigger on the launch screen
 * Add a mode for division
 * Add a mode for subtraction
 * Make Google Play Feature Graphics nicer, starry background and metally